Scroll Top

 Arranging home care can be daunting.
 If you would like a real alternative to residential care and think that having a paid carer in your own home would be beneficial, or if you are just looking for advice on arranging home care, please feel free to contact our office at 0131 510 7878, where we can discuss your care needs.

 If we can help you or your loved one, we can arrange to meet you in person at your home to assess your care needs.
 We can arrange homecare for you or a family member and advise you on accessing the local authority’s financial assessment and direct payments.
-Not everyone can afford to pay for their care.
-Still, the local council can provide direct payments, allowing people to organise their budget to choose from the various home care providers in the Edinburgh area.
+Not everyone can afford to pay for their care, but the local council can provide direct payments, allowing people to organise their budget to choose from the various home care providers in the Edinburgh area.

 Once we have assessed your care needs, we can build your care plan to deliver care and support to the highest standards everyone should have access to.